MikeBrandon/simple-datepicker/README.md

         }}
     />
 ```

+You should also replace the icons in the code with your own icons or you may as well copy the following files and add them to the corresponding folder in your project.
+- Icon.svelte
+- right_arrow.svg
+- left-arrow.svg
+- calendar.svg

-You can listen to the on:confirm comand to check for what the user has selected and use it to update you're variable.
+You can listen to the `on:confirm` event to check for what the user has selected and use it to update you're variable.
 Below are example outputs of the console.log(e.detail) with different selectionTypes.
 ```javascript
     {
         selectedDate: Wed Jul 13 2022 00:00:00 GMT+0300 (East Africa Time)